 – Barbara Engelen, Internal Training Manager at Avature.

 Building a workforce that also feels like a community can be achieved by reaching out to employees and letting them engage in a space where they don’t feel judged or overlooked.

 “It’s important to enable these spaces for recognition.
 A place where we can meet with others who have similar experiences or tastes.
 To be able to talk about what happens to us and read about others who have gone or are going through the same thing, without feeling that there is a possibility of being judged.
 Speak freely, build community and belonging.”

 – Gabriela Fourcade, Marketing Team Lead, Sponsored Events at Avature.

-Communicate Your DEI Initiatives
+Communicate Your Diversity and Inclusion Initiatives

 Once you’ve started implementing your DEI initiatives, you need to make sure your workforce is aware.
 There are many different ways you can reach your employees to showcase your diversity and inclusion opportunities.
 Here are a few:

 - With an employee engagement solution, you can communicate and highlight the efforts and achievements of fellow colleagues.
 Employees can praise and comment on their peers’ publications, creating and inspiring an inclusive work culture.